griffithlab/rnaseq_tutorial_wiki/Unix-Bootcamp.md

 The asterisk `*` acts as a [wild-card character][], essentially meaning 'match anything'.
 The second example works because there are no other files or directories in the directory that end with the letters 't' (if there was, then they would be moved too).
 Likewise, the third example works because only those two files contain the letters 'ea' in their names.
 Using wild-card characters can save you a lot of typing.

-The '?' character is also a wild-card but with a slightly different meaning.
-See if you can work out what it does.
+The '?' character is also a wild-card but for only a single character.

 [mv]: http://en.wikipedia.org/wiki/Mv
 [wild-card character]: http://en.wikipedia.org/wiki/Wildcard_character